Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 8,4 Flag 00002000 familyID present - when set, the fileSize/familyID holds a value identifying the board family (usually corresponds to an MCU)

-12,4 Address in flash where the data should be written 20000000 Same as the linker script ORIGIN(SRAM), beginning of SECTIONS
+12,4 Address in flash (memory for RP2040) where the data should be written 20000000 Same as the linker script ORIGIN(SRAM), beginning of SECTIONS

 16,4 Number of bytes used in data (often 256) 00000100 256 bytes long